Explore new gems in Tokyo and a mini road trip to the best vantage points of Mt Fuji.

 *Note: A valid International Driving Permit (IDP) is required for car rentals in Japan as a Singapore driving licence is not accepted on its own.

-After a one and a half hour drive, our first stop was Fuji-Q Highland.
+After a 90-minute drive, our first stop was Fuji-Q Highland.
 Highly recommended by friends, this park broke several Guinness World Records — namely the tallest, the steepest, and the fastest 4D roller coaster.

 Oh, and you get Mt.
 Fuji as a backdrop to the rides 🙊.

 My personal favourite is the Takabisha which was once the steepest roller coaster in the world before being overtaken by Shellraiser in America by 0.5°.
 The most titillating part is hanging off the edge at 121° with an unobstructed view of Mt.
 Fuji before plummeting into a series of crazy twists and turns!

 After that adrenaline rush, we wanted something less intense and checked out Fujiyama Tower, a new observation tower that opened in 2021.
 Located outside the entrance of the park, it stands 55m tall, and the track of Fujiyama – King of Roller Coasters wraps around the top.